 Further, there are $\alpha$ ways to satisfy the variables denoted by $*$ in each $R$ constraint and $\alpha'$ ways in each $R'$ constraint.
 Therefore, there are $(\alpha\alpha')^k$ satisfying assignments for $\Xi_k$ corresponding to each satisfying assignment for $\Reqk$ and we are done.

-Notice that our assumption that the ppp-definition of $\Ror$ in $R$ and $\Rnand$ in $R'$ involve the identity permutation, pinning sequential columns to zero and one and projecting to the first two columns only for the notational convenience of referring to ``tuples beginning $010^p1^q$'' and so on.
+Notice that our assumption that the ppp~definitions of $\Ror$ in $R$ and $\Rnand$ in $R'$ involve the identity permutation, pinning sequential columns to zero and one and projecting to the first two columns was made only for the notational convenience of referring to ``tuples beginning $010^p1^q$'' and so on.
 This being the case, there is no requirement that $R$ and $R'$ be distinct, so the proof is complete. \end{proof}

-Note that there are relations, such as $\Reqk[3]$ that 2-simulate equality, though we do not require this, here, so we omit the proof.
+Note that there are relations, such as $\Reqk[3]$, that 2-simulate equality, though we do not require this, here, so we omit the proof.